ompl/ompl/doc/markdown/constrainedPlanningTutorial.md

 ## Defining the Constraint

 First, let's define our constraint class.
 Constraints must inherit from the base class `ompl::base::Constraint`.
+Primarily, the function `ompl::base::Constraint::function()` must be implemented by any concrete implementation of a constraint.
 A bare-bones version of the sphere constraint we gave above might look like this:

 ~~~{.cpp}
 // Constraints must inherit from the constraint base class.
 By default, a